kstradinger/Weatherpy/README.md

 # How's the weather?
-Using APIs to collect and analyze weather data from around the globe
+This repo uses an API to pull data on weather and percipitation from 500 random cities around the world usin the OpenWeatherMap API.
+The weather was analyzed, comparing temperature, humidity, precipitaton and cloudiness to latitude.
+These relationships were then graphed using MatPlotLib.